European-Unified-ID/EUID-docs/docs/endpoints/post-identity-map.md

 # POST /identity/map

-Maps multiple email addresses or email address hashes to their raw EUIDs and salt bucket IDs.
+Maps multiple email addresses or email address hashes to their raw EUIDs and <Link href="../ref-info/glossary-uid#gl-salt-bucket-id">salt bucket IDs</Link>.
 You can also use this endpoint to check for updates to opt-out information.

 Used by: This endpoint is used mainly by advertisers and data providers.
 For details, see [Advertiser/Data Provider Integration Guide](../guides/advertiser-dataprovider-guide.md).